ropensci-archive/roweb2/content/blog/2017-12-08-rprofile-jenny-bryan.md

 slug: rprofile-jenny-bryan
 title: ".rprofile: Jenny Bryan"
 date: 2017-12-08
-preface: "In this occasional series, we interview someone using a loosely defined set of interview questions for the purpose of “demystifying the creative and development processes of R community members”.
+preface: "In this occasional series, we interview someone using a loosely defined set of interview questions for the purpose of demystifying the creative and development processes of R community members.
 This interview was conducted and prepared by Kelly O'Briant as part of an rOpenSci unconf17 project."
 authors:
   - name: Kelly O'Briant
     url: https://kellobri.github.io/